Budget carrier Fastjet aims to raise 15 million pounds through share sale

 Fastjet, which aspires to be the first pan-African low-cost carrier, said it would use proceeds from the offerings to buy more aircraft and add more international routes.

-The company has licenced the Fastjet brand from easyGroup Holdings, the private investment vehicle of Stelios Haji-Ioannou.
+The company has licensed the Fastjet brand from easyGroup Holdings, the private investment vehicle of Stelios Haji-Ioannou.

-Fastjet said easyGroup had also agreed to do away with a 4.3 million pounds licencing fee in exchange for a further 1.51 million pounds worth of shares in the company.
+Fastjet said easyGroup had also agreed to do away with a 4.3 million pounds licensing fee in exchange for a further 1.51 million pounds worth of shares in the company.

 Fastjet also said it had ended an equity financing facility with shareholder Darwin Strategic Ltd.